MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netservicefilter.md

 ---
-Description: Filters traffic based on which Windows service it is sent or received by. ms.assetid: 9cc1275f-92f1-4bfc-8c97-eda5b0f80be5
+description: Filters traffic based on which Windows service it is sent or received by. ms.assetid: 9cc1275f-92f1-4bfc-8c97-eda5b0f80be5
 title: MSFT\_NetServiceFilter class